sparkflows/sparkflows-docs/docs/user-guide/generative-ai/gen-ai-create-faiss-embedding.rst

 Example Use Case
 -----------------

-Suppose you have a dataset of marketing communications stored in a CSV file, and you want to build a vector database for similarity search.
+Suppose you have a dataset of marketing communications stored in a PDF file, and you want to build a vector database for similarity search.
 The following steps demonstrate how to use the **Create Faiss Embeddings** node to achieve this:

 1. **Input Configuration**:
    - Set **PATH OF INPUT FILE**